Norwood procedure

-The Norwood procedure is the first of three surgeries intended to create a new functional systemic circuit in patients with hypoplastic left heart syndrome and other complex heart defects with single ventricle physiology.
+The Norwood procedure is the first of three palliative surgeries for patients with hypoplastic left heart syndrome (HLHS) and other complex heart defects with single ventricle physiology intended to create a new functional single ventricle system.
 The first successful Norwood procedure involving the use of a cardiopulmonary bypass was reported by Dr. William Imon Norwood, Jr. and colleagues in 1981.

-Variations of Norwood procedure, or Stage 1 palliation, have been proposed and adopted over the last 30 years, however the key steps have remain unchanged.
-In order to utilize the right ventricle as the main blood pumping mechanism into the systemic and pulmonary circulation, a connection between left and right atria is established via atrial septectomy.
-Next a connection between the right ventricle and aorta is forged with the reconstruction of the narrowed outflow track using a tissue graft from the distal main pulmonary artery.
-Lastly, an aortopulmonary shunt is created connecting the aorta to the main pulmonary artery to provide pulmonary blood flow.
+Variations of the Norwood procedure, or Stage 1 palliation, have been proposed and adopted over the last 30 years; however, its basic components have remained unchanged.
+The purpose of the procedure is to utilize the right ventricle as the main chamber pumping blood to the body and lungs.
+A connection between left and right atria (collecting chambers of the heart) is established via atrial septectomy, allowing blood arriving from the lungs to travel to the right ventricle.
+Next a connection between the right ventricle and aorta is created using a tissue graft from the main pulmonary artery.
+Lastly, an aortopulmonary shunt is created to provide blood flow to the lungs from the systemic circulation.
+The most common shunts are the Modified Blalock Taussig shunt (MBTS) or right ventricle- to pulmonary artery shunt (RVPA or Sano shunt).

-The second surgery also known as the Glenn procedure, focuses on separating the systemic and pulmonary circulation once pulmonary vascular resistance drops.
-This is accomplished by removing the aortopulmonary conduit followed by the creation of a bidirectional SVC-pulmonary shunt.

-The third surgery (Stage 3) is the Fontan procedure, in which the inferior vena cava (IVC, the large vein carrying blood back to the heart from the lower part of the body) is connected to the branch pulmonary arteries.
-After this surgery is completed, all the venous blood returning from the body flows directly to the lungs.
+Most patients who undergo a Norwood procedure will proceed to further stages of single ventricle palliation.
+A second surgery, also known as the Glenn procedure, occurs at 4–6 months of age.
+The third surgery is the Fontan procedure, occurring when patients are 3–5 years of age.

 Indications

-Norwood procedure is most commonly performed to treat hypoplastic left heart syndrome, however variations of this procedure are also used for palliation of mitral and tricuspid atresia, and subsets of transposition of great arteries (TGA).
+Norwood procedure is most commonly performed to treat hypoplastic left heart syndrome, double outlet right ventricle, double inlet left ventricle, and other single ventricle congenital heart defects.
+Variations are also used for palliation of mitral and tricuspid atresia and subsets of transposition of great arteries (TGA).

+Without surgical repair, infants born with a single ventricle cardiac defect face almost certain mortality in the first year of life.
 In these conditions, the most urgent problem is that the heart is unable to pump blood to the systemic circulation (i.e. to the body).
 The goal of these three surgeries is to ultimately connect the single ventricle to the systemic circulation.
 To accomplish this, blood flow to the lungs is disrupted, and therefore an alternative path must be created to provide blood flow to the lungs.

+Contraindications

+There are numerous factors that increase the risk of the Norwood procedure and are relative contraindications.
+Those factors include Low birth weight, extremely premature delivery, poor ventricular function, Intraventricular hemorrhage, severe non-cardiac congenital defects, and genetic syndromes with poor prognosis.